sebbrn/septure/README.md

 - [ ] View all of the series with their seasons and episodes you've watched
 - [ ] Easily add seasons and episodes to your *watched* list with autocompleted searching
-- [ ] Reminds you when a new season of your series airs
+- [ ] Reminds you when a new season of your series is going to be aired